syntevo/docs/src/SmartGit/Manual/GUI/AI-Commit-Messages.md

 Once enabled, an **AI** button with a drop-down menu appears in the [Commit View](../GUI/Commit-View.md).

-This menu lists all configured AI services and indicates the currently active ones.
+This menu lists the configured commit-message prompts and indicates the currently active one.

-Clicking the button or selecting a different AI service sends the Git diff to the chosen provider, which generates a commit message and streams it back to SmartGit.
+Clicking the button or selecting a different configured prompt or provider sends the Git diff to the chosen provider, which generates a commit message and streams it back to SmartGit.

 ### Staged and Untracked Files